Colorful linear programming, Nash equilibrium, and pivots: Simplexification of 's algorithm

 Now, choose a first {\em transversal} $F_1$, which is a colorful set of cardinality $d$.
-Choose the dummy point $\boldsymbol{v}$ so that $F_1\cup\{\boldsymbol{v}\}$ contains $\zero$ in the interior of its convex hull.
+Choose the dummy point $\boldsymbol{v}$ so that $F_1\cup\{\boldsymbol{v}\}$ contains $\zero$ in the interior of its convex hull (we explain below in Section~\ref{subsubsec:pre} how it is possible to assume the existence of such set and point, and how to compute them).
 Note that $F_1\cup\{\boldsymbol{v}\}$ is a feasible basis.
 The algorithm proceeds with simplex pivots, going from feasible colorful basis to feasible colorful basis, until an optimal colorful basis is found.
 We start with $i:=0$.
 We repeat then

 \begin{itemize}\item[ ]\begin{itemize} \item Let $i:=i+1$. \item Choose a point $\boldsymbol{t}$ of the missing color in $F_i$ with negative reduced cost.
 The reduced costs are computed according to the current basis $F_i\cup\{\boldsymbol{v}\}$. \item Proceed to a simplex pivot operation with $\boldsymbol{t}$ entering the current basis. \item If $\boldsymbol{v}$ leaves the basis, stop and output $F_i\cup\{\boldsymbol{t}\}$ (it is an optimal colorful basis). \item Otherwise, define $F_{i+1}$ to be the new basis minus $\boldsymbol{v}$. \end{itemize} \end{itemize}